kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial.md

 kubebuilder init --domain tutorial.kubebuilder.io
 ```

-Now that we've got've a project in place, let's take a look at what
+Now that we've got a project in place, let's take a look at what
 Kubebuilder has scaffolded for us so far...